dailybruin/the-stack/_posts/2019-03-05-waste-audits.md

 </p>

 <p class="text" id="interactive-introduction">
-  Try testing your trash-sorting skills with the interactive game below.
-Simply drag the waste items into the correct waste bin and compare your score with others when you are done.
+  First try testing your trash-sorting skills with the interactive game below.
+Simply drag the waste items into the correct waste bin until all the items have been sorted.
+Compare your score with others when you are done.
 </p>

 <div id="interactive">